mt-class/penn/hw1.md

 output of this heuristic model -- it’s better than chance, but not any good.
 Try training on 10,000 sentences instead of 1,000, by specifying the change on the command line:

-    python align -n 10000 | python score-alignments
+    ./align -n 10000 | ./grade

 Performance should improve since the degree of association between words will be estimated from more sentence pairs.
-Another experiment that you can do is change the threshold criterion $$\tau$$ used by the aligner using the `-t X` option.
+Another experiment that you can do is change the threshold criterion $$\tau$$ used by the aligner using the `-t threshold` option.
 How does this affect alignment error rate?

 The Challenge